 Stay healthy, and let’s give each other as much loving support as possible.

-Keeping Yourself And Your Community Healthy
+The Practice Precaution Steps To Keeping Yourself And Your Community Healthy

 The best way to keep yourself and those around you healthy is:

 - Patients are verbally screened for COVID-19 symptoms and exposure history when making an appointment.

 - Face covering are required, and when needed, new surgical masks will be provided for all patients and visitors.